Tiny-Foxes/SM5-Arduino-Lighting/README.md

 [I'd **highly** recommend checking out this site](http://bildr.org/2012/03/rfp30n06le-arduino/) for a brief guide on how to properly hook up/use a MOSFET.

 Just wire a MOSFET up to each Arduino/Shift Register pin you want to have control a light, as below:

 ![MOSFET wiring diagram](/Wiring-MOSFET.png)

-And if you want to go even BIGGER than that and feel comfortable working with 120VAC?
+And if you want to go even BIGGER than that?
 Look into using a Solid State Relay (SSR) to control high voltages - this is the tech some old DDR cabs use to turn on/off the neon sign transformers for the bass neons.